 It could mean that a sole practitioner has made a name for herself among other attorneys as the go-to expert in a niche area of law, generating a steady stream of referral work from attorneys focused on a related area of law.
 It could mean that a law firm becomes synonymous with auto accidents.
 It could mean that it becomes associated with serving Spanish-speaking personal injury victims in a specific city.

-Effective law firm marketing consciously chooses the mental associations it wants its target clients to have with a law firm and crafts its messaging accordingly.
+Effective branding in law firm marketing consciously chooses the mental associations it wants its target clients to have with a law firm and crafts its messaging accordingly.
 The law firm’s website, logo, business cards, and all other materials all aim to support this messaging.

-Your Law Firm’s Website
+2. Ensure Your Law Firm’s Website Converts

 Often, it will be the first impression the visitor has about your firm.